SalomePlatform/shaper/src/ConstructionPlugin/doc/planeFeature.rst

 .. centered::
    **Line and point**

-In this case user has to select a linear edge and point to define a plane.
-It is possible to make the new plane perpendicular to the selected edge.
+A plane is created by selecting  a linear edge and point.
+It is possible to create a new plane perpendicular to the selected edge.

 **TUI Commands**: *model.addPlane(Part_doc, model.selection("EDGE", "Box_1_1/Left&Box_1_1/Top"), model.selection("VERTEX", "Box_1_1/Front&Box_1_1/Right&Box_1_1/Bottom"), False)*